vinnyroca/3D_Software/docs/index.md

 All readings are provided by the Instructor using this [link](https://scrippscollege.box.com/s/yjzmo42f7mg85bpzs9tpyvmzxprs9zlv).

-Password for readings will be provided in the class Discord.

 ## Course Materials

 Although ample time will be provided to work in class and the lab will be open during non-class hours when other classes are not in session, you might still find you want to work on your projects outside the lab.